deib-polimi/PigeonMessanger/README.md

 ## Important things

 ### Configuration
-If you want to configure this app as you prefer, pay attention to: Configuration.java.
+If you want to configure this app as you prefer, pay attention to: `Configuration.java`.

 If you want to realese this application without debug messages inside chats, change this constant to "false" :
 ```java